palladius/ricc.rocks/_common/posts/2023-01-29-symlinked-themes-compared.d/symlinked-themes-compared.md

 * supports [many icons](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-icons/#social-icons), but unsure how to use them
 * [Supports Maths](https://adityatelange.github.io/hugo-PaperMod/posts/math-typesetting/), but unsure on how to make it work/
 * emoji are nice, once enaled you can do 🙈 :see_no_evil: 🙉 :hear_no_evil: 🙊 :speak_no_evil:

+BAD 😩:

+* too simple.
+Doesnt have something about me as a blogger, its just a pure (sleek) container for news.
+Nothing about Riccardo, just my articles.